blackducksoftware/perceptor/README.md

 ## REST API

- - [docs](./core-rest-api.swagger) -- check out [this online viewer](https://editor.swagger.io/#!/?import=https://raw.githubusercontent/blackducksoftware/perceptor/master/api/perceptor-swagger-spec.json) to get a nice UI
+ - [docs](./api/perceptor-swagger-spec.json) -- check out [this online viewer](https://editor.swagger.io/#!/?import=https://raw.githubusercontent/blackducksoftware/perceptor/master/api/perceptor-swagger-spec.json) to get a nice UI

+Modifications to the REST API or data model should be done with great care to not break backward compatibility.
+If REST API or data model changes are performed, the following must occur:

+ - [ ] The [swagger specification](./api/perceptor-swagger-spec.json) file must be modified
+ - [ ] The updated swagger specification must be present as part of the PR containing the modifications to the server

+ Going forward it will be beneficial to automatically generate server stubs from the swagger specification.
+This would further canonize the swagger specification as the *single source of truth*.

 # Scanners